-Once you have identified the main points made within the coordinator interviews, it is important to then organise the data so that you can come to reasonable conclusions.
+Once you have identified the main points made within the coordinator interviews, it is important to then organise the data so that you can come to reliable and actionable conclusions.
 For instance, noting when and how often a specific indicator or idea appears (using the codebook) will give you a better indication of the coordinator's attitude towards different elements of the project.

-The data should be analysed two or three times as the codebook may also be updated as the data is analysed.
-There should also be a second coder who goes through the same data with the same codebook to reduce bias of the results.
+The data should be analysed two or three times as the codebook may also need to be updated as the data is analysed.
+As mentioned previously, there should be a second coder who goes through the same data with the same codebook in order to reduce bias in the results.
 In the case study below, an example of a codebook is shown.